bluebread/FooCar/readme.md

 ## NOTE

 1. In Linux platform without GUI, 'no_graphics' (one of parameters of gym.make) MUST be 'True'.
-2. In Vehicle enviroment, Friction & WindForce accidents DO NOT work at all.
+2. In Vehicle environment, Friction & WindForce accidents DO NOT work at all.
 That is, 'LossControl' accident is the only accident that will affect moving of the agent.
+3. You can press 'C' to enter FreeFlyCamera mode in Vehicle environment, and move your camera by WASD and mouse as in Ball environment.